It's not you: There's lots of mixed messages being sent regarding Tulsa's proposed mask mandate

 “Or at the state level we would be supportive of those, as well,” Robertson said.

-Dr. Josh Gentges, assistant professor and research director at the University of Oklahoma-Tulsa's department of emergency medicine, strongly urged councilors to pass the mask mandate.
+Dr. Josh Gentges, assistant professor and research director at the University of Oklahoma-Tulsa's School of Community Medicine Department of Emergency Medicine, strongly urged councilors to pass the mask mandate.

-He said the emergency department at his hospital has been dealing with so many ICU patients “one paramedic from EMSA has had to staff five back-hallway beds because I didn’t have nurses to take care of those patients.”
+He said the Emergency Department at a hospital where he is affiliated has been dealing with so many ICU patients that “one paramedic from EMSA has had to staff five back-hallway beds because I didn’t have nurses to take care of those patients.”

 “Every layer that we add gives us a chance to stop a virus from getting into your lungs,” Gentges said.
 “So the vaccine is the first layer.
 The second layer is masking, and masks work.
 The data on that is incontrovertible.”